vaibhav253/JobIntervalScheduler/README.md

 Run the only [Employee.py](Employee.py) file for get the menu of choices and from that it will give you a results accoring to that choices.

+# Result

+After running the Employee.py it will give the results as shown in bleow.
+Choose your Option below
+Employee Details = 1
+Add new Employee Details = 2
+Assign a Job = 3
+Quit the program = 4
+Enter your choice =

+If Choice = 1
+result will be
+[1, 'mike', 10]
+[2, 'robin', 40]
+[3, 'john', 20]
+[4, 'kerin', 30]

+If Choice = 2
+it will ask to add new employee detail.

+Enter Employee id = 5
+Enter Employee name = abc
+Enter Hours that can Employee Works = 40